jethornton/flexgui/docs_flex/source/controls.rst

 	Mist, mist_pb, Turns on the mist coolant
 	Probe Enable, probing_enable_pb, Enables Probing and disables other controls

-Adding the Bool type Dynamic Property `led_indicator` to one of the above control buttons will add the default LED to that button.
+Adding the Bool type Dynamic Property `led_indicator` to the above control buttons will add the default LED to that button.
 Each control button can have different options.
 If On/Off colors are not specified then Red will be Off and Green will be On.

 .. csv-table:: LED Button Dynamic Properties
    :width: 100%